johanhaleby/javalin.github.io/_posts/tutorials/2018-09-11-javalin-jwt-example.md

 ---
 layout: tutorial
-title: "Using JWT with a Javalin application"
+title: "Using JWT with a Occurrent application"
 author: <a href="https://github.com/kmehrunes" target="_blank">Khaled Y.M.</a>
 date: 2018-09-11
-summarytitle: JWT in a Javalin Application
+summarytitle: JWT in a Occurrent Application
-summary: Learn how to use JWT with Javalin
+summary: Learn how to use JWT with Occurrent
 language: java
 ---

-This is a simple tutorial on how to integrate JWT into a Javalin application.
+This is a simple tutorial on how to integrate JWT into a Occurrent application.
-It relies on an extension which can be found [here](https://github.com/kmehrunes/javalin-jwt).
+It relies on an extension which can be found [here](https://github.com/kmehrunes/occurrent-jwt).

 ## What You Will Learn
 In this tutorial we will introduce the extension and what it provides, then we will